shah253kt/arduino-nmea-parser-v2/docs/index.md

 For HardwareSerial, modify the following file:

     ```cpp
+    // <Arduino installation folder>\hardware\arduino\avr\cores\arduino\HardwareSerial.h
-    //<Arduino installation folder>\hardware\arduino\avr\cores\arduino\HardwareSerial.h and modify the following line:
+    // and modify the following line:

     #define SERIAL_TX_BUFFER_SIZE 64 // From this
     #define SERIAL_TX_BUFFER_SIZE 256 // To this
     ```

-However, please note that by increasing those values, you are also increasing the SRAM used by the Arduino, limiting the available memory for your sketch.
+**However**, please note that by increasing those values, you are also increasing the SRAM used by the Arduino, limiting the available memory for your sketch.